band/openaiLab/README.md

 - A repository to hold explorations and experiments with using OpenAI.

-- We try to keep the lab benches clean, but there is always the chance that unfinished work is left lying around.
+- We try to keep the labs and benches clean, but there is always a chance that unfinished work is left lying around.
 Also, there is no guarantee that what is here today will be here tomorrow.

 -----